 The regenerative power of water, letters as a recurring visual texture, suggestive tears in glass containing a mirroring liquid.
 There is all the dense and prolific artistic and expressive universe of Enrico Benetta in Aqua Virgo, the exhibition curated by critic Gabriele Simongini that is first and foremost a tribute to water and its multiple meanings.
 It is exhibitedOn the 400th anniversary of William Shakespeare’s death, Galleria Russo in

-On the 400th anniversary of William Shakespeare’s death, the Russo Gallery in Rome celebrates the greatest playwright of all time with the exhibition “Shakespeare in Rome”: a contemporary tribute to his genius and the influence he still exercises today on artistic languages.
-The exhibition, which will be inaugurated on April 16 and will run until May 7, uses the essay in the catalog by British journalist and critic Andrew Dickson, is sponsored by the British Council in Italy (the United Kingdom’s international organization for cultural relations) and is part of the larger Shakespeare Lives project: an annual global program of events and activities to celebrate William Shakespeare’s influence on the 400th anniversary of his death, in collaboration
+Rome celebrates the greatest playwright of all time with the exhibition Shakespeare in Rome, a contemporary homage to his genius and the influence he still exerts on artistic languages.
+The exhibition, curated by Maria Cecilia Vilches Riopedre and featuring an essay in the catalogue by the British journalist and critic Andrew Dickson, is sponsored by the British Council in Italy (the United Kingdom’s international organisation for cultural relations) and is part of the of the wider Shakespeare Lives project: a global annual programme of events and activities to celebrate the influence of William Shakespeare on the 400th anniversary of his death, in collaboration

 of his death, in collaboration with GREAT Britain campaign partners.

 The works of seven young artists – Enrico Benetta, Diego Cerero Molina, Roberta Coni,